← All varieties

 Fruit

-Size and form.
-Fruit large to very large, noticeably heavy.
-Form variable, somewhat oblate to globular with flattened base, often slightly inclined to conic, pretty regular but often somewhat elliptical or obscurely ribbed; sides frequently a little unequal.
-Warder describes the fruit as large, flat, regular.
-Elliott describes it as large, roundish conical.
+Form: Variable.
+Elliott describes it as "roundish conical."
+Warder describes it as "flat, regular."
+Beach and Hedrick describe it as somewhat oblate to globular with flattened base, often slightly inclined to conic, pretty regular but often somewhat elliptical or obscurely ribbed; sides frequently a little unequal.

-Stem.
-Usually short and thick, sometimes moderately thick and of medium length.
+Stem: Usually short and thick, to sometimes moderately thick and of medium length (Beach).
+Warder: "short, thick."
+Hedrick: "short, thick."

-Cavity.
-Medium or below, acute to nearly obtuse, moderately shallow to deep, wide, somewhat furrowed, sometimes lipped, bright deep green with elongated whitish dots, often partly russeted and with outspreading russet rays.
-Warder describes the cavity as wide, regular, green.
+Cavity: Medium or below, acute to nearly obtuse, moderately shallow to deep, wide, somewhat furrowed, sometimes lipped, bright deep green with elongated whitish dots, often partly russeted and with outspreading russet rays.
+Warder describes the cavity as "wide, regular, green."
+Hedrick: acute, shallow, wide, furrowed, sometimes lipped, green, with elongated white dots, often russeted and with outspreading russet rays.

-Skin.
-Rather thick, tough, smooth, clear pale yellow or greenish, in highly colored specimens largely washed, mottled and blushed with bright deep red striped and splashed with carmine.
-Warder describes the surface as greenish, more or less mottled and striped dull red.
-Elliott describes the color as brown red.
-Dots numerous, small or narrow and elongated, moderately conspicuous, often submerged or depressed, whitish, sometimes with russet point.
-When well grown the general appearance is decidedly attractive and the color is somewhat like that of the Baldwin, particularly about the base.
+Skin: Rather thick, tough, smooth, clear pale yellow or greenish, in highly colored specimens largely washed, mottled and blushed with bright deep red striped and splashed with carmine.
+Elliott characterizes the color as "brown red."
+Warder describes the surface as "greenish, more or less mottled and striped dull red."
+When well grown, the general appearance is decidedly attractive and the color is somewhat like that of the Baldwin, particularly about the base.
+Dots numerous, small or narrow and elongated, moderately conspicuous (Beach) / conspicuous (Hedrick), often submerged or depressed, whitish, sometimes with russet point.

-Core and seeds.
-Core medium to rather large (Beach) / large (Hedrick), axile or nearly so; cells usually symmetrical and closed, sometimes open; core lines clasping the funnel cylinder.
+Core and Seeds: Core medium to rather large (Beach) / large (Hedrick), axile or nearly so; cells usually symmetrical and closed, sometimes open; core lines clasping the funnel cylinder.
 Carpels broadly roundish or inclined to ovate or to obcordate, slightly emarginate, tufted (Hedrick adds: brown).
+Warder describes the core as "large, closed."
 Seeds few, often abortive; when well developed they are medium to large, rather long, plump, acute to somewhat obtuse, sometimes tufted, medium brown.
-Warder describes the core as large, closed, with seeds numerous and angular.
+Warder describes the seeds as "numerous, angular."

 Season